Networked Media Open Specifications

 The transmissionStatus property allows devices to expose the health of the sender with regards to transmitting a stream successfully.
 Other connection problems like 802.1x authorization, DHCP and other causes are also reflected in the transmissionStatus.

-The transmissionStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The transmissionStatusMessage is a nullable property where devices MAY offer the reason and further details as to why the current status value was chosen.

 Transmission error counters